HenryMark01/rate-limiter/README.md

 8. **Functionality Testing**
    - Verified the working of the rate limiter by making multiple requests.
-   - Attached screenshots as evidence of rate-limiting in action.
+   - Attached screenshot as evidence of rate-limiting in action.

 ---